On the classificaction of irrational numbers

+The number $\lambda^{+}(\alpha)/2$ is an upper bound for the exponential growth rate of the sequence $q_n$, and there is also a relation between Lyapunov exponents and the summability of the sequence $a_n$, and this relation allows us to prove the following.

-\begin{prop} If an irrational number is of finite upper Lyapunov exponent then it is of class $D(+)$.
-Furthermore, if an irrational number is of bounded type then it is of finite upper Lyapunov exponent. \end{prop}
+\begin{theorem} If an irrational number is of finite upper Lyapunov exponent then it is of class $D(+)$.
+Furthermore, if an irrational number is of bounded type then it is of finite upper Lyapunov exponent. \end{theorem}